spglib/spglib/doc/api.rst

 ``spg_refine_cell``
 ^^^^^^^^^^^^^^^^^^^^^

-Symmetrized and standarized crystal structure is obtained from a non-standard crystal structure which may be slightly distorted within a symmetry recognition tolerance, or whose primitive vectors are differently chosen, etc.
+Symmetrized and standardized crystal structure is obtained from a non-standard crystal structure which may be slightly distorted within a symmetry recognition tolerance, or whose primitive vectors are differently chosen, etc.